KuanCL/codedesign/README.md

 # Read Me

-## My Project: Eye Color Game with Python Turtle
+## My Project: Eye Test Game with Python Turtle
-For my Code in Place final project, I created a simple Eye Color Game using Python's turtle graphics module and the random module.
+For my Code in Place final project, I created a simple Eye Test Game using Python's turtle graphics module and the random module.
 The idea behind the game is fun and visual—players are shown a pair of cartoon eyes that randomly change color, and they try to click when the eyes turn a specific target color.
 It's a light-hearted way to practice color recognition and timing.
 <br>